richardwestenra/dipsum/README.md

 dipsum
 ======

-Distilled lorem ipsum generator likes it's 2012.
+Distilled lorem ipsum generator like it's 2012.

 The list of phrases used is at the top of the main JavaScript file, here: https://github.com/richardwestenra/dipsum/blob/master/app/scripts/main.js